The Educational and Developmental Benefits of Being in RPF:

 Good writing skills are also learned and practiced in RPF.
 If the soldier is a high-ranking individual, they have the privilege to post their writings on our site.
 Of course, proper grammar and sentence structure, as well as essay writing skills, are encouraged and practiced.
 These posts vary from entertainment to factual reporting, fiction to nonfiction and even biographies or autobiographies and involve various types of writing such as narrative, descriptive, exposition, and persuasive writing.

 RPF soldiers also learn political structure and protocol.
 CP Armies are highly organized groups of individuals who work towards a common goal.
 Within these groups are complex political systems and ranks.
 These can mimic real life and give participants an understanding of political systems worldwide and how they work, the different levels of status and duties/responsibilities of each.
 Following the chain of command and following directions are a valuable skill to have in RPF.
 Without it, we could not function as a solid, strong army.
-These skills are valuable in real life for the future as well as kids grow up, become more responsible, get jobs/careers.
+These skills are valuable in real life for the future as well as kids grow up, become more responsible, and get jobs/careers.

 RPF also teaches responsibility.
 Within our army, we have well-established ranks.
 Soldiers earn promotions by doing various good things for RPF and work their way up the ladder, just like the corporate ladder in real life.
 RPF practices positive reinforcement as a means of rewarding, encouraging, and motivating people to improve themselves and be a better game player, since this is a game.
 Soldiers start out as a member of the low ranks and earn their way to being a moderator, or “mod.”
 Mods moderate, guard, oversee the chat, making sure everyone is following our child-friendly rules and being appropriate, as well as mediating any arguments that happen and answering questions.
 Mods work very hard to earn the rank of an owner in the chat.
 Owners are the highest you can go, the most prestigious and they have lots of responsibilities as for guarding the chat and making sure things run smoothly and child-friendly.
 Both mods and owners have the power to “kick” someone as a warning for breaking a rule, or the option to ban that individual with the consequences being determined by the action involved.
 So, there’s a lot of observation and decision-making that occurs while being a mod or an owner, as well as those ranks, reflect the duties you must perform within the army itself.
 Of course the higher up you are in rank, the more people look up to you and you must set a good example, be a role model for the other troops, so behavior must be appropriate and kind at all times.